 I went back to basics and built a business that enabled me to move away from referral companies, earn more and have a better work-life balance.

-I went on to write the book and create the Getting Started in Private Practice course: I saw many brilliant therapists struggling to build momentum and making the same mistakes I had.
+I went on to write the book and create the Getting Started in Private Practice course: I saw many brilliant therapists struggling to build momentum and make the same mistakes I had.

 You can prevent all this, save time and get your business up and running and profitable with a solid foundation much earlier by following the step-by-step road map in The Course